aws/awsui-documentation/components/app-layout.md

 # App layout (AppLayout)

-Provides the basic layout for all types of pages, including collapsible side navigation and tools panel.
+Provides the basic layout for all types of pages, including collapsible side navigation, tools panel and split panel.